-- Pick up a nomination form from your school, the district office or online. - Find someone who wants to nominate the teacher with you.
+- ◆ Pick up a nomination form from your school or the district office.
+(One is also included on page 23) - ◆ Find someone who wants to nominate the teacher with you.
 Remember, at least two people must submit a nomination form for it to be considered.
-Students, parents, teachers, administrators or community members can nominate teachers. - On the nomination form, check the actions you have seen demonstrated by the teacher you're nominating and give specific examples of your teacher's actions. - Nominations are due by the end of first semester.
+Students, parents, teachers, administrators or community members can nominate teachers. - On the nomination form, check the actions you have seen demonstrated by the teacher you're nominating and give specific examples of your teacher's actions. - ◆ Nominations are due by the end of first semester.
 No nominations will be accepted after that time.